Jasonbluefire/ha-cc-purpleair-limitsensors/README.md

 PurpleAir charges for their API, the current integration in homeassistant core does not query PurpleAir efficiently.
 [HACore issue 146600](https://github.com/home-assistant/core/issues/146600)

+> [!CAUTION]
-## Warning - In progress
+> ## Work In progress
+>

-This is not ready for prime time yet, but it works for my specific use case.
+> This is not ready for prime time yet, but it works for my specific use case.
-Drops number of PurpleAir API points used per call from 41 to 11:
+> Drops number of PurpleAir API points used per call from 41 to 11:
-Only pulls data for Temp, Humidity, and VOCs
+> Only pulls data for Temp, Humidity, and VOCs
+>

-If I get time, I will make it configurable, save and lookup which HA sensors are disabled any query only for the ones that are enabled.
+> I am planning to continue working on this and make it configurable, save and lookup which HA sensors are disabled any query only for the ones that are enabled.
-Right now to change which sensors are updated you would need to fork this repo and edit the list in coordinator.py (2025-06-14)
+> Right now to change which sensors are updated you would need to fork this repo and edit the list in coordinator.py
+> (2025-06-14)
+>

 ## Installation with HACS